wvuvectors/synteblast/README.md

 > ##### -F
 > OPTIONAL
 > Set this flag to **force** synteblast to write over an existing blast file.
-By default, the initial blast query will not be run if an output file of the same name already exists, since this is a rate-limiting step. [default: false]
+By default, the initial blast query will not be run if an output file of the same name already exists, since this is almost always a very time-consuming step. [default: false]

 ## License